Chronology of discoveries of water on Mars: Mars Reconnaissance Orbiter

 Springs in Vernal Crater, as seen by HiRISE.
 Location is Oxia Palus quadrangle.

-The Mars Reconnaissance Orbiter's HiRISE instrument has taken many images that strongly suggest that Mars has had a rich history of water-related processes.
+The Mars Reconnaissance Orbiter's HiRISE instrument has taken many images that strongly suggest Mars has had a rich history of water-related processes.
 A major discovery was finding evidence of hot springs.
-These may have contained life and may now contain well-preserved fossils of life.

-Research, in the January 2010 issue of Icarus, described strong evidence for sustained precipitation in the area around Valles Marineris.
-The types of minerals there are associated with water.
-Also, the high density of small branching channels indicates a great deal of precipitation because they are similar to stream channels on the Earth.
+Strong evidence for sustained precipitation in the area around Valles Marineris was reported in 2010.
+The types of minerals are associated with water.
+The high density of small branching channels indicates a high level of precipitation because they are similar to stream channels on Earth.

 Channels near the rim of Ius Chasma, as seen by HiRISE.
 The pattern and high density of these channels support precipitation as the source of the water.
 Location is Coprates quadrangle.

 Channels in Candor plateau, as seen by HiRISE.
 Location is Coprates quadrangle.
 Click on image to see many small, branched channels which are strong evidence for sustained precipitation.

 Some places on Mars show inverted relief.
 In these locations, a stream bed appears as a raised feature, instead of a depression.
-The inverted former stream channels may be caused by the deposition of large rocks or due to cementation of loose materials.
-In either case erosion would erode the surrounding land and consequently leave the old channel as a raised ridge because the ridge will be more resistant to erosion.
-Images below, taken with HiRISE show sinuous ridges that are old channels that have become inverted.
+The inverted former stream channels may be caused by the deposition of large rocks or due to the cementation of loose materials.
+In either case, erosion would erode the surrounding land and consequently leave the old channel as a raised ridge because the ridge will be more resistant to erosion.

-In an article published in January 2010, a large group of scientists endorsed the idea of searching for life in Miyamoto Crater because of inverted stream channels and minerals that indicated the past presence of water.

 Inverted Stream Channels in Antoniadi Crater.
 Location is Syrtis Major quadrangle.

 Inverted Channels near Juventae Chasma.
 Channels were once regular stream channels.
 Scale bar is 500 meters long.
 Location is Coprates quadrangle.

-Inverted Channel in Miyamoto Crater.
-Image is located in Margaritifer Sinus quadrangle.
+Inverted Channel in Miyamoto Crater in Margaritifer Sinus quadrangle.
 The scale bar is 500 meters long.

 Inverted Channel with many branches in Syrtis Major quadrangle.

-Using data from Mars Global Surveyor, Mars Odyssey and the Mars Reconnaissance Orbiter, scientists have found widespread deposits of chloride minerals.
-Usually chlorides are the last minerals to come out of solution.
-A picture below shows some deposits within the Phaethontis quadrangle.
+Using data from Mars Global Surveyor, Mars Odyssey, and the Mars Reconnaissance Orbiter, widespread deposits of chloride minerals were found.
 Evidence suggests that the deposits were formed from the evaporation of mineral-enriched waters.
 Lakes may have been scattered over large areas of the Martian surface.
 Carbonates, sulfates, and silica should precipitate out ahead of them.
-Sulfates and silica have been discovered by the Mars Rovers.
-Places with chloride minerals may have once held various life forms.
-Furthermore, such areas should preserve traces of ancient life.
+Sulfates and silica have been discovered by the Mars rovers.